poorting/internet.nl_batch_scripts/README.md

 Note that newer versions of the website will allow you to upload a list as well and have it regularly tested via its new [dashboard](https://dashboard.internet.nl) functionality.
 The dashboard is currently still in beta.

-The two scripts in this repository allow you to submit domains from an Excel (.xlsx) file to the internet.nl API and convert the resulting JSON results back to an Excel (.xlsx) file for further processing.
+The scripts in this repository allow you to submit domains from an Excel (.xlsx) file to the internet.nl API and convert the resulting JSON results.
+One script converts the JSON results back to an Excel (.xlsx) file for further processing, another outputs a text file that can be written/imported into an influx database.

 The submit-domains script does the submitting bit.
 After successful submission a simple shell script will be created that will download results of the batch test and display it on screen.
 While the test is not finished yet it will simply show the response of the API instead.

-The result-to-excel script expects a JSON file and extracts all the information into an .xlsx file, which you can then open using Excel (or other tools/programs/things that can read xlsx files).
-The script extracts all the categories and views from the JSON file.
-Which categories and views you get depends on the settings internet.nl configures for your account.
+The result-to-excel script expects a JSON file and extracts all the information into an .xlsx file of the same name (but different extension), which you can then open using Excel (or other tools/programs/things that can read xlsx files).
+The script extracts all the top level results and the individual test results from the JSON file.
 See the [Batch API documentation](https://github.com/NLnetLabs/Internet.nl/blob/master/documentation/batch_http_api.md) for more information on categories and views.
 The script also adds the link at the end of each row that points to the results on internet.nl for the domain on that row.
-Optionally it can add information from the domains Excel file used for submitting domains, useful if it contains metadata you may need for further processing.
+Optionally it can add information from the domains Excel file used for submitting domains, useful if that Excel file contains metadata you may need for further processing.

 ## Getting started